tillbiskup/tiny-webcasts/docs/audacity.rst

 To add the desired keyboard shortcut, select the "Export Selected Audio..." menu entry and afterwards the text box left of the "Set" button.
 Type the keyboard shortcut you want to assign and afterwards press the "Set" button.
 As you see, here, we've used the ``Option`` + ``Cmd`` + ``E`` keyboard shortcut, quite similar to the one for exporting the whole audio trace.

 That's it for this short introduction to using Audacity for recording and cutting the audio for a webcast.
-Enjoy, play around, and share both, your webcasts and gaine knowledge with others.
+Enjoy, play around, and share both, your webcasts and gained knowledge with others.